How To Reduce Credit Card Interest Rates

 The average for applicants with poor credit scores was 22.56%.
 One South Dakota bank was even peddling a card with a 79.99% interest rate for consumers with bad credit histories.

-America’s total credit card debt was $712 billion in 2015, leading millions of consumers to ask one question: How can I lower the interest rate on my credit card debt and stop throwing so much money away?
+America’s total credit card debt was $712 billion in 2015, leading millions of consumers to ask one question: How can I lower the interest rate on my credit card debt and so I can pay off my credit card debt fast?

 Ways To Lower Your Credit Card Interest Rate